markymawk/BrawlCratePlugins/README.md

 Plug-ins for BrawlCrate using BrawlAPI.
-Includes scripts for optimizing stage .pac files, maintaining custom builds, and other helpful shortcuts.
+Includes scripts for file optimization, custom build management, and other helpful shortcuts.

 To install:
 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.